wkumari/draft-murray-dispatch-mime-protobuf/draft-ietf-dispatch-mime-protobuf.md

 # Security Considerations {#security}

 The payload for these media types contain no directly executable code.
-While it is common for a protobuf definition to be used as input to a code generator which then produces something executable, but that applies to the schema language, not serializations.
+While it is common for a protobuf definition to be used as input to a code generator which then produces something executable, that applies to the schema language, not serializations.

 Protobuf provides no security, privacy, integrity, or compression services: clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities (e.g. {{RFC8446}}).
 Implementations should be careful when processing Protobuf like any binary format: a malformed request to a protobuf server could be crafted to, for example, allocate a very large amount of memory, potentially impacting other operations on that server.